 If you`re meeting your legal obligations and not having any issues, then you`re going to be tempted to keep your due diligence spend as low as possible.
 Depending on your industry, this may be the right approach.
 More often than not however, companies tend to know surprisingly little about who they`re dealing with and that leaves them open to all manner of trouble.

 3. Make the most of due diligence processes

 Standards vary widely in the Business Intelligence services community, and one issue that consistently comes up is that many providers have been slow to adapt to business in the 21st century.
 The days of sending our man in Cairo` out to a dusty government office to photocopy documents aren`t over completely, but they`re well on their way.
 Make sure you`re working with people who are using the most up to date solutions, or you`ll be picking up the tab for their inefficiency.

 4. Use due-diligence information wisely

-Investing in knowing more about who you`re dealing with makes good business sense, but using the information rashly doesn`t.
+Investing in knowing more about who you`re dealing with makes good business sense, but using the information rashly doesn't.
 If you`re setting up an enterprise or drawing up a contract and you find out one of the parties involved has a patchy credit history or some unsavoury connections, it doesn`t necessarily mean that you can`t do business with them.
-Due-diligence works best when it is combined with measured judgment, which is why our last tip.
+Due-diligence processes work best when they are combined with measured judgment, which leads us to our last tip.

 5. Trust your judgment